githubnext/copilot-workspace-user-manual/overview.md

 ## Implementation

-When the developer is happy with the plan, they can click the “Implement” button in order to begin implementing it.
+When you are happy with the plan, you can click the “Implement” button in order to begin implementing it.
 This will update the UI to display a series of queued file updates on the right side, and then begin generating the updated file contents one-by-one.
 When a file begins generating, its associated entry in the plan will show it as being in progress.
 And when it completes, the plan will indicate it as being done.

 Once a file is implemented, Copilot Workspace renders a diff view for it, and automatically scrolls to the first change.
 The diff editors are editable, which allows making minor tweaks directly to the code, as opposed to iterating via changes to the task, spec, or plan.

-## File Iteration
+## Iteration

-We don't expect Copilot Workspace to always get everything right, and so we make it easy for users to iterate on the implementations file by file.
+Copilot Workspace doesn't always get everything right, and so it makes it easy for users to iterate on the implementations file by file.
 Simply add, remove, edit the items in the plan steps for each file, select the checkbox, and click the "Update selected files" button.
 This will re-generate the contents of the selected files and update the diff view.

-For example, they can edit the diff directly, or they can go back to the plan and make changes there.
-And if they need to make more extensive changes, they can regenerate the plan entirely.
+For example, you can edit the diff directly, or you can go back to the plan and make changes there.
+And if you need to make more extensive changes, you can regenerate the plan entirely.

 <img src="images/file-iteration.png" width=600 alt="Plan panel with file iteration">